 Some will probably say I’m telling you to cling to your lifeline because I’m encouraging you to second-guess yourself.
 Or because deep down I think you’re probably going to fail.

-I’m telling you this because one of the biggest financial mistakes that people make is allowing emotions to guide their financial decisions.
+I’m telling you this because one of the biggest financial mistakes people make is allowing emotions to guide their decisions.

 If you’ve chosen a path and it’s leading you to success, there will be plenty of time to bask in your glory and flaunt your financial independence.

-But if you’re a little further from the marker than you project, you won’t have to swallow your pride to turn around and ask for help a second or third time, if you take advantage of resources while you have them.
+But if you’re on a path, and you still have some distance to go, you won’t have to swallow your pride to turn around and ask for help a second or third time, if you take advantage of resources while you have them.

-What I’m saying is make moves wisely, not anxiously.
+What I’m saying is to make your moves wisely, not anxiously.

 Get your footing.
 Build a financial cushion.
 Create a solid business strategy.
-And give yourself time to experience the ebbs and flows, because they will come.
+And give yourself time to experience the ups and downs because they will come.